starling021/ehtools/README.md

     If you bought Ehtools Framework PRO, select PRO!
     (version)>

+If you select Ehtools Framework PRO, you will need to activate it with your Ehtools Activation Key that you need to bought on ehtools website.
+If you have Ehtools Activation Key, read following instructions (**How to actiovate ehtools PRO**).

 # How to activate ehtools PRO

 This key you can buy on our ehtools website for one dollar!
 This key is used to activate ehtools PRO enter it in the input field of the activation key in the file install.sh and then you can install ehtools and use it only for educational purposes!